Pony-Driland/Website/website/img/characters/princess-ariella/README.md

 # Princess Ariella

+## This character's description may contain possible spoilers!

 Ariella was the first princess of her kingdom founded by her. she has a pure heart and loves all of her creation and her kingdom very much.

 For her, the lives of everyone in her kingdom matters a lot.
 Her determination to make the kingdom a better place is extremely high.
 She could sacrifice herself if necessary just to save her kingdom life.